terrimporter/rbcLdiatomClassifier/README.md

 ## Note

 This classifier is suitable for classifying diatom rbcL sequences to genus rank.
-To classify a broader diversity of taxa, there is a Eukaryote rbcL reference set available at https://github.com/terrimporter/rbcLClassifier .
+To classify a broader diversity of taxa, there is a eukaryote rbcL reference set available at https://github.com/terrimporter/rbcLClassifier .

 ## How to cite